ebuchman/blog/content/posts/ethical-investing.md

 draft: false
 ---

 *This is not investment advice.
 Do your own research.
-The analyses here is based on vague subjective notions of social responsibility that are likely to be nonsense anyways.
+The analyses here are based on vague subjective notions of social responsibility that are likely to be nonsense anyways.
 They do not account at all for the potential profitability of the companies mentioned.
-Disclosure of my own positions are incomplete at best.*
+Disclosure of my own positions is incomplete at best.*

-For years I've felt that the vast majority of publicly available securities represented fundamentally socially irresponsible behaviour (ie. global military industrial financial capitalism), and I didn't really want anything to do with them.
+For years I've felt that the vast majority of publicly available securities represented fundamentally socially irresponsible behaviour (i.e. global military industrial financial capitalism), and I didn't really want anything to do with them.
 This is of course a [big part of what led me][tweet-crypto-thesis], and so many others, to cryptocurrencies, which, despite a proliferation of degenerate behaviour among projects and